Robert L. Bernstein International Human Rights Fellows

 Prior to law school, Lauren worked in West Africa for nearly three years as a Peace Corps Volunteer in Guinea and as Savings and Literacy Coordinator for the American Refugee Committee in Sierra Leone.
 Her work in Guinea and Sierra Leone centered on small-enterprise development, microfinance, and community health education.
 Lauren is also co-founder of a civic-engagement and activism education non-profit, Global PACT, and has trained university students in activism education in Mongolia, Croatia, South Africa, and the United States.
 At the Law School, Lauren focused her studies on international law, human rights, and development.
 She served as a student director of the Lowenstein International Human Rights Clinic; within the clinic, she worked on projects involving human trafficking, economic and social rights, and global food security.
 Lauren earned a B.A. in Economics and Political Science from Rutgers University.
 She is currently a legal fellow at the American Bar Association Rule of Law Initiative.

 Chelsea earned her B.A. from Yale and attended Oxford University as a Rhodes Scholar, earning a master’s degree in Economic and Social History.
 While at Yale Law School, Chelsea served as Student Director of the Allard K. Lowenstein International Human Rights Clinic, the Immigration Legal Services Clinic, the Temporary Restraining Order Project, and the Orville H. Schell, Jr. Center for International Human Rights.
 Chelsea was awarded the law school’s Khosla Memorial Fund for Human Dignity Prize in 2011.
 Chelsea has worked at the International Rescue Committee, the International Association of Women Judges, the Centre for Applied Legal Studies in Johannesburg, and Cravath, Swaine & Moore LLP.
-Her writing on human rights and international law has been published in several law journals.
-She contributes to blogs and online magazines on international law.
-She was recently recognized as a “new voice” in international law by the American Society of International Law.
+Her writing on human rights and international law has been published in several law journals, and she recently presented a paper at the American Society of International Law’s Annual Meeting.

 As a lawyer in Israel, Itamar worked on human rights issues related to the ongoing occupation of the West Bank and Gaza, as well as on refugee rights issues.
 With two partners, Itamar founded a firm in Tel Aviv dedicated exclusively to work in these areas.
 Since coming to Yale, he has continued to be involved in such litigation from afar and has published articles on related issues.